brclar15/thesis/notes/progressReport.md

 I have fully worked through the Greek of the Proclus summaries and the Tabula Capitolina.
 I have gotten into the Epic Cycle portion of Apollodrus' *Library*.

+Also, I read Herodotus and Gorgias on Helen (you said it would be fun early in the semester).

 **Moving Forward**

 I still need to read through the rest of Apollodorus, Tzetzes, and any other editions that we add.